🐞 Disclaimer: this blog will contain tagged mentions of kink, substances, and other mature topics, enter at your own discretion <3

 Who am I? 🌏🔬

 I am a southern Were’ focused on getting outside, building local community, and advocating for the underdogs of the world.
 I am very passionate about the conservation of red wolves and other endangered species.
-Here to have fun, motivate others, and share a slice of my life living as a Were!
+Here to have fun, motivate others, and share a slice of living as a Were!
 I really look up to the greymuzzles & history of our community, and I always love to learn new things.

 Interests 🌱🎞️